walterhiggins/WMPJS/README.md

     };

-The above listing is one line shorter than the previous listing (listing 3.3).
+The above listing is one line shorter than listing 3.3.
 If it isn't clear what has changed let me illustrate with another example.
 Let's say we want to create a new module that provides farm animals.
 We could write it like this:

     var cow = 'Cow';
     var sheep = 'Sheep';